LiamMyles/liammyles/README.md

 ### Welcome to my GitHub 😁

 Here you will find some of the projects I work on in my free time.
-Most of which center around React an frontend development.
+Most of which center around React and frontend development.

 Currently I'm working on improving my blogging, and writing more about the things I have created.